Cassiopeia19/manage-my-finances/README.md

 All photos included within this app are available for reuse.

 All rights reserved ©2019 jennieCreation.

+Several Udemy courses were utilized to assist me in the creation of this app.
+Here is the list of those courses:
+1) Go Java Full Stack with Spring Boot and React (an in28minutes course)
+2) React Tutorial and Projects Course
+3) Learn AWS - Deploy Java Spring Boot to AWS Elastic Beanstalk (an in28minutes course)

 Content (within quotations defining what each dependency has to offer my app) explaining the dependencies added via Spring Initializer was cited directly from their website:  https://start.spring.io/.